turtledna/borer/README.md

 The complexity of the sequence and the image matter, and give different results.
 This is a starting example of the power of sequenced programming.

 When the borer runs out of steam it stops, and requires more input to continue ( I will put this in a future example ).

+# To run
+Download and extract first, then run index.html.
+Built using Chrome.